themichaeltsang/AntiBullyingSocialRobot/README.md

+ROS workspace for autonomous operation of an antibullying robot

 #requirements:
 * a ubuntu 14.04 machine with ROS Indigo installed
 * a windows 8 or 10 machine. cannot be windows in a virtual machine, must be dual boot - preferably not on bootcamp